At Opaysage, we take the time to answer all of your questions and guide you with the best of our expertise.

 […]

-Local experiences have highlighted the challenges of differentiated management.
+Local experiences have highlighted the challenges of sustainable green space management.
 Indeed, changes made in a familiar environment can provoke reactions.
-Therefore, social acceptability is one of the pillars of the transition to differentiated management.
+Therefore, social acceptability is one of the pillars of the transition to sustainable green space management.
 The appropriation of spaces generated by this maintenance method can be achieved in several ways: for example, by offering awareness, ideation, and planting activities as part of a project.
 More generally, education must be at the heart of this change.
 With an understanding of the different dimensions of the landscape and public expectations, the landscape architect plays a key role in this process, especially since the treated areas must possess high aesthetic qualities.
 Considering the user's experience and understanding of the places also enhances project quality.
 For example, at the Montreal Botanical Garden, in areas where grasses are mowed only twice a year, a strip corresponding to the width of two mowers is cut on either side of the paths.
 The visitor enjoying this natural space thus understands that the growth of vegetation is intentional and that this place has not been neglected by the gardeners.

 PROFESSIONAL IMPLICATIONS